aerickt/lapwing-for-beginners/src/Chapter-21.md

 ## Splitting a sound at "ng"

-If you have to split a word into multiple syllables at "ng", use `...PBG/TKPW...`
+To split a word at "ng", use `...PBG/TKPW...`

-If you feel uncomfortable that this is doubling a consonant between two strokes, feel free to use any of the alternatives:
+There are also two other alternative splitting methods:

 1. `...PB/TKPW...`
 2. `...PBG/KWR...`